Best subscription billing software: 6 top platforms compared [2026]

 - Businesses already using Stripe for payment processing get the easiest path to adding subscription capabilities.

-- For companies needing custom billing logic beyond pre-built workflows.
+- Companies needing custom billing logic beyond pre-built workflows.

 Zuora

-targets enterprise subscription businesses with complex requirements and significant scale.
+Zuora targets enterprise subscription businesses with complex requirements and significant scale.
+Below are some of their notable capabilities.

 Billing capabilities: Supports any pricing model, including tiered, volume-based, usage-based, and hybrid approaches.
 Complex proration rules handle enterprise scenarios.
 Contract management tracks commitments and amendments.
 Amendment handling processes mid-contract changes while maintaining revenue recognition integrity.